sachelsout/mental-health-app-mvp/README.md

 Questions for Team Feedback:
 - What type of information should we collect on the users?
 - How should we display information on user progress(modules completed, current status, etc.)?
+- What features from the HowWeFeel app do we want?
+- How are we going to make it TAILORED for college students?
+- How do we differentiate our app from other educatinal apps?
 - Any feeback on display?